charlesdwright/Dijkstras-0/readme.md

-Having been asked to solve a boilerplate interview question, and having found the testing site crashed before I could submit my results (that is, having somehow submitted no results; could have run out of time, not sure - who watches the clock during a timed coding challenge?
-Come to think of it, what is the point of timed coding challenges?
-But more on this later...)
-I have decided to go on and solve the problem, at least provide results that satisfy what I recall the requirements to have been before the aforementioned crash.
+Having been asked to solve a boilerplate interview question, and having found the testing site crashed before I could submit my results (that is, having somehow submitted no results; I might have run out of time, not sure - who watches the clock during a timed coding challenge? ...)
+I have decided to go on and solve the problem, or at least to provide results that satisfy what I recall the requirements to have been before the aforementioned crash.

 To that end, if you copy down and run the .jar file -- and we assume that no problem for you else why would you